openbakery/gradle-xcodePlugin/README.md

 * _bundleIdentifier_ - If set it override the bundle identifier in the Info.plist (CFBundleIdentifier)

 	default value: 'empty'

-* _versionExtension_ - If set this value is appended to the version in the bundle identifier (CFBundleVersion)
+* _version_ - sets the CFBundleVersion to the given version
+  Note: _version=2.3.4_ and _versionSuffix=-Suffix_ and _versionPrefix=Prefix-_ results in 'Prefix-2.3.4-Suffix'

 	default value: 'empty'

+* _versionSuffix_ - adds the value to the CFBundleVersion e.g. 'CFBundleVersion=1.0.0' and 'versionSuffix=-Test' results in '1.0.0-Test'

+	default value: 'empty'

+* _versionPrefix_ - adds the value in front of the CFBundleVersion e.g. 'CFBundleVersion=1.0.0' and 'versionPrefix=Test-' results in 'Test-1.0.0'

+	default value: 'empty'

+* _shortVersionString_ - sets the CFBundleShortVersionString to the given shortVersionString

+	default value: 'empty'

+* _shortVersionStringSuffix_ - adds the value to the CFBundleVersion e.g. 'CFBundleShortVersionString=1.0.0' and 'versionSuffix=-Test' results in '1.0.0-Test'

+	default value: 'empty'

+* _shortVersionStringPrefix_ - adds the value in front of the CFBundleVersion e.g. 'CFBundleShortVersionString=1.0.0' and 'versionPrefix=Test-' results in 'Test-1.0.0'

+	default value: 'empty'

 hockeykit Parameters:
 ----------------------

-* _appName_ - Title that should be used that is shown on the hockeykit site for the app.
+* _displayName_ - Title that should be used that is shown on the hockeykit site for the app.
   If the value is not set then the bundle identifier is used

 default value: 'empty'

-* _version_ - subdirectory that should be used for the app.
+* _versionDirectoryName_ - subdirectory that should be used for the app.

 default value: "0"

 * _outputDirectory_ - directory where to store the files that are generated for the hockeykit distribution